QuentinFuxa/PolyRAG/README.md

 ---

-PolyRAG is an **agentic Retrieval-Augmented Generation (RAG) framework** designed to empower **small and local LLMs**: At its core, PolyRAG is built around modular, orchestrated agents—each specialized for a class of tasks and able to coordinate powerful toolchains.
-Every aspect is optimized for limited context windows, slower models, and on-premise or privacy-focused deployments.
+PolyRAG is a modular agentic RAG framework for small and local LLMs, optimized for privacy, limited context, and on-premise use.

+---

+> **Modular: Bring Your Own Data, Lexicon, and LLM**
+>
+> This repo uses MedRxiv as a demo, but you can connect PolyRAG to any database, lexicon, or document set—just adapt the system prompt and DB connection.
+Any LLM backend is supported.
+Indexing scripts are in [`scripts/`](scripts/).
+See "Customization" below.

 ---